Becoming a freelance or self-employed worker in France

 New rules came into force in January 2015 for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.

-If you want to set up as a freelance or self-employed worker, new French regulation has made it simplier for foreigners to set up a small business in France.
+If searching for a job in France is not something you would like to do and you are thinking of setting up as a freelance or self-employed worker, new French regulation has made it simplier for foreigners to set up a small business in France.
 As from January 2015 under a new law you will be able to set up a small business or be self-employed or freelance in France under a new micro-entreprise regime, which merges the old auto-entrepreneur and micro-entreprise systems.
 Some freelancers can also choose to work through a system called portage salarial or join a workers’ co-operative instead of setting up their own business.

 Becoming a French micro-entreprise